-17. (VMware only) If you are upgrading from 3.0.6 or beyond and you have existing clusters created in 3.0.6, additional steps are required to update the existing vCenter password for each VMware cluster.
+15. (VMware only) If you have existing clusters created in CloudPlatform 3.0.6, additional steps are required to update the existing vCenter password for each VMware cluster.

 These steps will not affect running guests in the cloud.
 These steps are required only for clouds using VMware clusters: